‘Not many estates of like size can boast such varied beauty as Glentyan.

 In 1898 the estate was bought by Richard Hunter.
 Like Captain Stirling before him, he became involved in the affairs of the village.
 Richard Hunter is probably best remembered for the Glentyan Fete held on the Estate in 1929.
 The success of the fete led to the revival of Lilias Day in the 1930s.
 From the mid-twentieth century the owners of Glentyan Estate were in turn Duncan Leggat and then the Stakis family.
 The present proprietor is Andros Stakis.

-Renfrewshire Local History Forum’s latest publication, ‘Glentyan Estate and its significance on the History of Kilbarchan’ is the third book in the Kilbarchan Toun Series written by Helen Calcluth.
+Renfrewshire Local History Forum’s publication, ‘Glentyan Estate and its significance on the History of Kilbarchan’ is the third book in our Kilbarchan Toun Series.
 The book gives a history of the Glentyan Estate and its owners and their impact on the life of the village.
 It is well-researched and includes a number of photographs, drawings and maps.
 The final chapter deals with archaeological remains on the estate.

 © 2010Helen Calcluth